Miami Weather Averages

 |84 °F||annual average high||29 °C|

-The year's hottest days are normally in late July and early August.
+The year's hottest days are normally in July and August.
 The average temperature peaks then with daily highs of 91 °F (33 °C) and nighttime lows of 78 °F (25 °C).

-The thermometer dips to 50 °F (10 °C) or below on an average of ten nights a year.
-Only about once a decade does Miami get as cold as 32 °F (0 °C).
+The thermometer dips to 50 °F (10 °C) or below on an average of eight nights a year.
+Only once a year on average does Miami get as cold as 40 °F (4 °C).

-September is usually the wettest month of the year in Miami, while January is the driest.
+June and September are usually the wettest months of the year in Miami, while January is the driest.

 |74 days||clear skies|